Slothologist/KnowledgeBase/README.md

 #### What
-Will return a RCObject (or string).
+Will return a RCObject (or String).
+'What' querries shall be of the form 'what [*attribute_name*] *unique_identifier*'.
+The *unique identifier* shall be the 'name' of a RCObject.
+The optional *attribute name* can be specified to retrieve (instead of the complete RCObject) the value of a specific attribute of the RCObject specified by the *unique identifier* as a String.

 ##### Examples
 * what cup